-Title: Council Leader, Cabinet Member - Strategic Leadership, Culture and Tourism
+Title: Council Leader, Cabinet Member - Strategic Leadership, Culture, Tourism and Climate Change

 Division: Wingerworth and Shirland